wingmingchan/php-cascade-ws-ns-examples/update/README.md

 <li>After the property name is turned into a <code>set</code> method name, the method must be defined in the library</li>
 <li>A <code>set</code> method must take only one parameter, which is supplied as the value of the corresponding string key; the value can be anything</li>
 </ul>
-<p>If a string key is not a property defined in the WSDL, or if there is no <code>set</code> method defined for the property, then an exception will be thrown.</p>
+<p>If a string key is not a property defined in the WSDL, or if there is no <code>set</code> method defined for the property, then an exception will be thrown.
+Exceptions will also be thrown if the parameter is unacceptable for the invoked <code>set</code> method.</p>
 <p>For assets that can be associated with metadata (blocks, files, folders, pages, and symlinks), string constants have been defined in classes <code>Asset</code> and <code>DublinAwareAsset</code>.
 Use these constants to avoid typos and possible exceptions.
 Metadata is treated slightly differently.
 Parameters must be passed into <code>update</code> in a separate entry, using the string <code>metadata</code> as the key, and a sub-array as the value.
 For example:</p>
 <pre>
     $admin->getAsset( a\Folder::TYPE, "e0eda35a8b7f08ee6d3c97dea0f6da4e" )->update(